Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Agustus 2025 03.27.26 UTC
+- WIB: Sabtu, 30 Agustus 2025 04.22.53 UTC
-- WITA: Sabtu, 30 Agustus 2025 04.27.26 UTC
+- WITA: Sabtu, 30 Agustus 2025 05.22.53 UTC
-- WIT: Sabtu, 30 Agustus 2025 05.27.26 UTC
+- WIT: Sabtu, 30 Agustus 2025 06.22.53 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational